subvod/examples/README.md

 *References:*

 - [DaFont](https://www.dafont.com/) - Huge database of fonts, free and proprietary.
 - [How to add fonts to Linux, Windows, and Mac OS X](https://docs.gimp.org/2.10/en/gimp-using-fonts.html).
-Note, at the bottom it specifies you can place font files into your GIMP `fonts` subdirectory to make them available to GIMP only.
+Note, at the bottom it specifies you can place font files into `<GIMP_InstallDirectory>\etc\fonts` subdirectory to make them available to GIMP only.
 - [Batch Converting via ImageMagick](https://stackoverflow.com/q/30414346) - With a `FOR` loop.
 - [Image Formats Comparison](https://eclipseo.github.io/image-comparison-web/report.html) - Slightly more recent fork of [the original project](http://wyohknott.github.io/image-formats-comparison/report.html) by [wyohknott](https://github.com/WyohKnott).